I. Updated on 17/05/2023

 - Cookie: small amount of data generated by a website and saved by your web browser.
 It is used to identify your browser, provide analytics, remember information about you such as your language preference or login information.

-- Country: where The Wall Design or the owners/founders of The Wall Design are based, in this case is RS.
+- Country: where The Wall or the owners/founders of The Wall are based, in this case is Republic of Slovenia.

 - Customer: refers to the company, organisation or person that signs up to use the The Wall Services to manage the relationships with your consumers or service users.

 - Device: any internet connected device such as a phone, tablet, computer or any other device that can be used to visit The Wall and use their services.